rosemckeon/ploidy/README.md

 ## Simulation Data

-Our full analysis is not included in this repository, but the simulations we ran and the data we recovered are.
-Feel free to rummage through the `simulations` folder to take a closer look.
+The simulations we have run and the data we collected are stored in the [simulations](./simulations) folder.

 ---